"Not a tester, so what are you then?" you might ask.

 Tests are as important as documentation

-Documentation is needed, and 1 good way to document how software *must* work are tests.
+Documentation is needed, and one good way to document how software *must* work are tests.
 I emphasize *must* since documentation only documents how the software might work.

 Quality attributes that are important: